Trip to Russia. Departure Day — Arrival Day. From Ridgewood to Moscow

 The rest of the border crossing was uneventful.
 Besides Tom and the girls diverted by Sheremetyevo personnel to register for the flight back to New York instead of crossing the border to Moscow.
 As a Russian citizen, I was in a separate line.
 Somehow, they made it out the right way.

-Our taxi ride took us right by the place where I spent the few first years of my writing career.
+Our taxi ride took us right by the place where I spent the few first years of my writing career at the Health magazine.
 The “PRAVDA” sign has been taken down from the top of the building but some windows were lit.
 The business goes on.

 At home, my dad set the table with antique family china.
 He went all out with a variety of smoked fish to impress us.
-Unfortunately, it was just him and me who knew the meaning.
-Some things you just have to live through to understand.
+Unfortunately, it was just him and me who knew the true meaning of that spread.
+Some things you just have to live through to appreciate.

 It happened to a friend of mine!
 Way to start off the trip:-)